macocci7/PHP-Benchmark/README.md

 There're several options:

-- Option 1: Copy [Benchmark.php](src/Benchmark.php) to your environment
+- Option 1: Copy or download [Benchmark.php](src/Benchmark.php) to your environment

-    and require the code in your PHP, instead of `vendor/autoload.php`.
+    and `require` the code in your PHP, instead of `vendor/autoload.php`.

     This is the most simple way.